Raja Ram Mohan Roy: Legacy

 Blue Plaque issued by the Greater London Council on the wall of house at the 49 Bedford Square, where Roy lived during his days in the UK.

 Roy's commitment to English education and thought sparked debate between Mahatma Gandhi and Rabindranath Tagore.
 Gandhi objected to Roy's devotion to English education and thought and disallowing independent thinking by being overly supportive of the Western philosophical discourses.
 Tagore wrote a letter rejecting Gandhi's view, saying "[Roy] had the full inheritance of Indian wisdom.
 He was never a school boy of the West, and therefore had the dignity to be a friend of the West."

 In 1983, a full-scale Exhibition on Ram Mohan Roy was held in Bristol's Museum and Art Gallery.
 His enormous 1831 portrait by Henry Perronet Briggs still hangs there and was the subject of a talk by Max Muller in 1873.
 At Bristol's centre, on College Green, there is a full-size bronze statue of Raja by a modern Kolkata sculptor Niranjan Pradhan.
 Another bust by Pradhan, gifted to Bristol by Jyoti Basu, sits inside the main foyer of Bristol's City Hall.

 A pedestrian path at Stapleton has been named "Rajah Rammohun Walk".
 There is a 1933 Brahmo plaque on the outside west wall of Stapleton Grove, and railings and a granite memorial stone mark his first burial place in the garden.
 His tomb and chhatri at Arnos Vale are listed as a Grade II historic site by English Heritage.

+Several government agencies have been named for him, including the Raja Rammohun Roy National Agency for ISBN, which regulates ISBN in the Indian publishing industry.
+The Raja Rammohun Roy Library Foundation was founded 1972 by the Ministry of Culture and funds library improvement projects with the National Mission on Libraries.

 In popular culture

 A 1965 Indian Bengali-language film Raja Rammohan about Roy's reforms, directed by Bijoy Bose and starring Basanta Chowdhury in the title role.

-In 1988, Doordarshan Serial Bharat Ek Khoj produced and directed by Shyam Benegal also picturised a full one episode on Raja Ram Mohan Roy.
-The title role was played by noted TV actor Anang Desai with Urmila Bhatt, Tom Alter and Ravi Jhankal as supporting cast.
+In 1988, the serial Bharat Ek Khoj picturised a full one episode on Raja Ram Mohan Roy.
+The title role was played by Anang Desai with Urmila Bhatt, Tom Alter and Ravi Jhankal as supporting cast.

 In 1984 Films Division of India created a documentary Raja Rammohan Roy directed by P. C. Sharma.

 In 2004, Roy was ranked number 10 in BBC's poll of the Greatest Bengali of All Time.